Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### BIT Status Indicator

-Illuminates based on completion of the selected BIT process; GO confirms functionality, MALF shows [BIT](../../procedures/bit_tests/overview.md) failure for a given test cycle.
+Illuminates (13) based on completion of the selected BIT process; GO confirms functionality, MALF shows [BIT](../../procedures/bit_tests/overview.md) failure for a given test cycle.

 ### Overheat Lamp

-The OVHT lamp illuminates to indicate an overheat condition in the pod.
+The OVHT lamp illuminates (14, upper half) to indicate an overheat condition in the pod.

 To prevent damage, turn off the pod and give it some time to cool before further use.
 Ignoring the lamp will cause parts of the pod to melt, damaging it